CSCfi/shibboleth-idp-authn-stepup/README.md

 ##Note

-Project is not deployable yet.
-Many of the features are still under development and even partial deployment requires instructions from undersigned.
+Project can be deployed for testing purposes but is not production quality yet.
+Many of the features are still under development and deployment may require help from the development team.

 ## Overview
 These modules contain extensions to achieve stepup authentication in a proxy based on Shibboleth IdP 3 and Shibboleth SP.
 You may want to read overall [description](https://confluence.csc.fi/display/HAKA/Description+of+SAML2+Proxy+capable+of+elevating+authentication) of the whole proxy before going forward.

 This project relies on [MPASS Shibboleth SP Authentication](https://github.com/Digipalvelutehdas/MPASS-proxy/tree/master/idp-authn-impl-shibsp) project for a authentication flow that actually enables to deploy a proxy based on Shibboleth IdP 3 and Shibboleth SP.
 The aim of this stepup project is to enhance that by providing a mechanisms for performing stepup authentication.

+The components can be deployed also to the home organization IdP.
+This has impact on how the flow should be configured and there is no such example yet.

 ### Short Summary of flow
 Stepup flow is a post authentication interceptor flow.
-In practise this means that Stepup flow receives control at a point where user has been  authenticated by the actual home organization, the results of this authentication have been populated by the MPASS Shibboleth SP Authentication module, the attributes have been resolved and filtered but the actual assertion has not been formed yet.
+In practise this means that stepup flow receives control at a point where user has been  authenticated, the attributes have been resolved and filtered but the actual assertion has not been formed yet.
 At this point interceptor flow makes decisions whether a stepup is needed, what kind of stepup that would be and how that is communicated to client SP in the assertion.

+The flow provided with the is an example flow that may have to be heavily modified to suite the target environment.
+The basic building blocks consist of following functionality:

+- Different user authentication mechanisms: email, sms, totp (google authenticator).
+- Possibility to choose authentication mechanisms based on requested authentication method.
+- Registration of authentication mechanism and maintaining them.
+- Possibility to translate requested and provided authentication methods between SP and IdP.
+- Possibility to trust the home organization IdP to provide already the authentication level requiring stepup.

+How these building blocks are applied depends on implemented flow and may result in very different use cases.
+The example flow here describes two cases:

+- User is requested to reply to received sms by his/her mobile to continue.
+If user has no mobile number email verification is used instead.
+- User is requested to enter code TOTP code.
+User may register / maintain TOTP devices after successful SMS authentication.

+By modifying the flow numerous other use cases may also be achieved.

 ## Prerequisities and compilation